 Does Your PAYE Contribution Change Each Month?

-While most of us are interested in the net pay we receive in our pockets, savvy employees should also be paying attention to the PAYE their employer is deducting from their salary.
+While most of us are interested in the net pay we receive in our pockets, savvy employees should also pay attention to the PAYE their employer deducts from their salary.
 However, many South African workers don’t understand the basics of PAYE, let alone how it applies to the cash they take home each month.
-Today we’re looking a little deeper into PAYE, including why the amount you see deducted on your payslip may not be the same every month.
+Today, we’re looking a little deeper into PAYE, including why the amount you see deducted on your payslip may not be the same every month.

 - ADVERTISEMENT -